hlian/writing/emacs.rst

 The core of Emacs is Emacs Lisp, a charming, homoiconic interpreted language.
 Most of the actions you can take in Emacs are functions in Emacs Lisp; in that sense, Emacs is a small feat of wonder.
 You can use Emacs to edit Emacs, much like the robot that performs surgery on its own brain in Ted Chiang's "Exhalation."
 My config files, then, a small percentage of all the Emacs Lisp code I am running at any one point.
 Over time, the files grew to incorporate more features and keybindings, but largely stayed around the same file size (<200 lines of code), thanks to the healthy ecosystem of libraries and tools that exist for Emacs users today.

-When I use other people's text editors, I feel lost.
-My fingers stumble, their muscle memory telling them to hit key chords that are not there.
-They are homesick.
+When I use other people's text editors, I feel lost, homesick.
+My fingers stumble, trying to hit key chords that are not there.